Local water and sanitation service providers are key to the SDGs

 GWOPA’S GUIDING PRINCIPLES

 The Global WOPs Alliance and the WOPs it supports are oriented by a number of Guiding Principles.
 The principles were articulated during GWOPA’s Foundation Meeting in 2009 and subsequently adopted in the GWOPA Charter.
-The charter was updated in 2013 and it is currently under review.
-Access the 2013 version here.
+The charter was updated in 2020 and is pending final approval by the GWOPA Assembly (May 2023).
+Access the new GWOPA Charter here.

 Members of GWOPA are expected to respect these principles in their WOP activities.